Lyndon State College: History

 In 1961, the State Legislature established the Vermont State Colleges system, a consortium of Vermont's five public colleges governed by a common board of trustees, chancellor and Council of Presidents and Lyndon Teachers College became Lyndon State College.
 This marked the beginning of a period of rapid growth and, in 1964, the campus began to expand.
 A library, a dormitory, a dining hall, a science wing, a gymnasium, and a theater were built.
 These additions began meeting the needs of a growing student population that also brought a rapid expansion of the Lyndon curriculum.
 In the 1970s, new majors were developed in business administration, special education, recreations, meteorology, communications, human services, and physical education.
 It was also during this decade that the original Vail Manor was deemed unsafe and was replaced with the Theodore N. Vail Center that now houses the Vail Museum and preserves the name that has become an integral part of the Lyndon State tradition.

 In 2005, a new residence hall was constructed near Wheelock Hall.
 The building was named The Rita L. Bole Complex, after the principal of Lyndon Normal School.

 In 2009, the Academic and Student Activity Center, a LEED-certified, or "green" building, was constructed to house Lyndon's Business, Exercise Science and Meteorology majors.
 It also contains computer labs, classrooms and a student event center.

 In September 2016, the VSC board of trustees voted to merge Lyndon State College with Johnson State College, located roughly 50 mi away.
 The new combined institution was named Northern Vermont University, and JSC President Elaine Collins was named as NVU's first president to oversee the consolidation of both campus into the new university.

-The merger became effective on July 1, 2018, and ended over 100 years of Lyndon's existence as a separate institution, although the combined university remains public and under the Vermont State College system.
+In July 2023, Castleton University, Northern Vermont University-Johnson, Northern Vermont University-Lyndon, and Vermont Technical College merged to become Vermont State University.